Rechargeable and non-rechargeable lithium batteries, cell phone batteries, laptop batteries, external batteries, portable rechargers

 This covers spare lithium metal and spare rechargeable lithium ion batteries for personal electronics such as cameras, cell phones, laptop computers, tablets, watches, calculators, etc. This also includes external battery chargers (portable rechargers) containing a lithium ion battery.
 For lithium batteries that are installed in a device (laptop, cell phone, camera, etc.), see the entry for "portable electronic devices, containing batteries" in this chart.

-Quantity limits: None for most batteries.
+Quantity limits: None for most batteries – but batteries must be for use by the passenger.
+Batteries carried for further sale or distribution (vendor samples, etc.) are prohibited.
 There is a limit of two spare batteries per person for the larger lithium ion batteries described above (101-160 watt hours per battery).

 Batteries must be protected from damage.